robertozanchi/linux-server-setup/README.md

 1. Generate a SSH key pair on the local machine:
   `$ ssh-keygen`
+2. Confirm the file path and name for new key pair:
+   For example `/Users/Udacity/.ssh/udacity`
+3.

 ##### 6. Change the SSH port from 22 to 2200 and disable root
 The steps to change SSH port to 2200 and disable root user are: